EhsanMo/mule-3.4.0-jetty9/README.md

-Mule 3.4.0 CE with Jetty 8 and 9 transport
+Mule 3.4.0 CE with Jetty 8 & 9 transport